 Dust forms in the SN ejecta through simultaneous phases of nucleation and condensation \citep{cherchneff2008, sarangi2018book}.
-Dust formation models, in general, supports the scenario of efficient dust formation in the first 2-3 years after the explosion \citep{noz13, sar13, sar15, sluder2018}, since the gas densities in the ejecta are high at the early times, while the warm gas temperatures allow nucleation pathways to overcome activation energy barriers.
-The final dust masses, predicted by the models, depend on the assumed density of the gas and on the condensation scheme used in the model.
+Dust formation models, in general, support the scenario of efficient dust formation in the first 2-3 years after the explosion \citep{noz13, sar13, sar15, sluder2018}, since the gas densities in the ejecta are high at the early times, while the warm gas temperatures allow nucleation pathways to overcome activation energy barriers.
+The final dust masses predicted by the models depend on the assumed density of the gas and on the condensation scheme used.

 To account for the extreme nature of the environments typical of SN ejecta, recent models have relied on a chemical kinetic approach to address the chemistry of molecule and dust formation in SNe \citep{cherchneff2009, sar13, sar15, sarangi2018book, sluder2018}.
-The most recent models of both, \cite{sar13, sar15} and \cite{sluder2018}, adopt a similar network of reactions for the gas phase chemistry.
-For the growth of grains, \cite{sar15} assumes growth via coagulation and rules out accretion on the surface of the small grains, while \cite{sluder2018} considers both the processes. \cite{sar15} models a homogeneous as well as a clumpy ejecta, where the geometry was assumed to consist of annular shells with unique abundances.
-In \cite{sluder2018}, the ejecta was considered as a three-phase system made up of \Ni-rich blobs, the swept-up mass by the blobs in the form of a shell, and the ambient gas.
-In strong contrast with the observational trends, for SN~1987A, both \cite{sar15}, clumpy case, and \cite{sluder2018} predict a formation of more than 0.01 \Ms\ of dust within a year of the explosion.
+The most recent models of both \cite{sar13, sar15} and \cite{sluder2018} adopt a similar network of reactions for the gas phase chemistry.
+For the growth of grains, \cite{sar15} assume growth via coagulation and rule out accretion on the surface of the small grains, while \cite{sluder2018} consider both the processes. \cite{sar15} model homogeneous as well as clumpy ejecta, where the geometry is assumed to consist of annular shells with unique abundances.
+In \cite{sluder2018}, the ejecta is considered as a three-phase system made up of \Ni-rich blobs, the swept-up mass by the blobs in the form of a shell, and the ambient gas.
+In strong contrast with the observational trends, for SN~1987A, the clumpy model of \cite{sar15}, and \cite{sluder2018}, both predict a formation of more than 0.01 \Ms\ of dust within a year of the explosion.